"Where do you want to travel this summer?"

 1. SOUTH AFRICA: Before and After Apartheid

 April 1994 opened one of the brightest and the darkest chapters in history for Africa.
 Two events became icons for both the dreams and despair of the African continent: the liberation of South Africa and the genocide in Rwanda.
 The program stops first for 2 weeks in Cape Town, South Africa, on the southwestern tip of the African continent.
 This vibrant port was one of the first places of encounter between Europe and Africa in the 17th century.
 It is known today as the Mother City of South Africa.
 Cape Town is also the birthplace of the new "rainbow nation" where Nelson Mandela became the country's first African president in April 1994 after three centuries of apartheid and white domination.
-These are revolutionary decades for South Africa as it passes from its European past into an African future.
+This year South Africa is marking its first quarter-century of democracy and self-determination, as it passes from its European past into an African future.

 2. RWANDA: Genocide and Rebirth of a Nation